-(5) "Covered Person" means any Executive Officer and any employee of the Company or a subsidiary of the Company holding the title of Chief Officer, Senior Vice President or Executive Vice President, or any other person designated as a Covered Person by the Compensation Committee at the time of the award of Incentive-Based Compensation.
-A person's status as a Covered Person with respect to Erroneously Awarded Compensation shall be determined as of the time of receipt of such Erroneously Awarded Compensation regardless of the person's current role or status with the Company (e.g., if a person began service as an Executive Officer after the beginning of an Applicable Recovery Period, that person would not be considered a Covered Person with respect to Erroneously Awarded Compensation received before the person began service as an Executive Officer, but would be considered a Covered Person with respect to Erroneously Awarded Compensation received after the person began service as an Executive Officer where such person served as an Executive Officer at any time during the performance period for such Erroneously Awarded Compensation).
+(5) "Covered Person" means any Executive Officer and any employee of the Company or a subsidiary of the Company holding the title of Chief Officer, Senior Vice President or Executive Vice President, or any other person designated as a Covered Person considered by the Compensation Committee, at which list will include the time grantee's name, the proposed number of shares or options to be granted, and the vesting terms.
+This list will be reviewed by the Chief Financial Officer and the General Counsel before submission to the Compensation Committee for approval.

+(vi) The list will be submitted to the Compensation Committee in advance of the award scheduled meeting.
+The minutes of Incentive-Based Compensation.
+A person's status as a Covered Person with respect to Erroneously Awarded Compensation shall be determined as meetings at which grants of equity awards are made, or written resolutions (as the case may be) must include the names of the time grantees, the number of receipt of such Erroneously Awarded Compensation regardless of options or shares granted to each grantee, and the person's current role or status with the Company (e.g., if a person began service as an Executive Officer after the beginning of an Applicable Recovery Period, that person would not be considered a Covered Person with respect to Erroneously Awarded Compensation received before the person began service as an Executive Officer, but would be considered a Covered Person with respect to Erroneously Awarded Compensation received after the person began service as an Executive Officer where such person served as an Executive Officer at any time during the performance period for such Erroneously Awarded Compensation). vesting terms.